Issues

 Transit

 The future of transportation in Toronto is public transit, specifically subways....underground ones.
 Toronto has to stop being so cheap when it comes to building public transit.
 The Scarborough LRT is a prime example of the cost of being too cheap to build underground.
 Look what that's costing us now.
-My heart sinks when I think of the new above ground Eglington East and Finch West LRT lines and what their future might hold.
+My heart sinks when I think of the new above ground Eglinton East and Finch West LRT lines and the problems they've also had.

 Most candidates agree that if we ever want to reduce car use and carbon emissions the City needs to provide transit that is fast, reliable, comfortable and safe, and without removing road space.
 Only subways can do this.
-Subways are three times faster than buses and twice as fast as streetcars, not to mention more reliable, not affected by traffic, bad weather or perennial track maintenance closing streets.
+Subways are three times faster than buses and twice as fast as streetcars (on good streetcar days), not to mention more reliable, not affected by traffic, bad weather or perennial track maintenance closing streets.
 Remember that Toronto built its first two lines when it only had about a million people; surely we can afford to build more of them now.

 Streetcars were great when the City was only two million people, I always loved them.
 Not any more.
 We have to be realistic, their time has sadly passed; we should have known that when they upgraded to the longer versions.
 We need to implement a long-term plan to replace all streetcar routes with subways.
 It might take 20-30 years, so the time to start is now.
 It'll be a fun project for City planners instead of playing SimCity with our lives by turning the City into a sea of residential towers.

 Lastly, we need to make the TTC free of charge.
 Roads and sidewalks are free, subways should be too.
 We will never get people out of their cars unless we decrease the cost of the TTC relative to driving, and improve the TTC experience.
-We will have to do it gradually to make sure the TTC can carry the additional passengers; I would do it over three years, streetcars first, then subways, then buses.
-It also will be imperative that passengers have a positive experience in terms of reliability, safety and comfort.
+We could do it all at once, if we can make sure the TTC can carry the additional passengers.
+Otherwise, we could do it over three years, streetcars first, then subways, then buses.
+It also will be imperative that passengers have a positive experience in terms of reliability, speed, safety and comfort.
 I will not spare any expense to ensure this.

-I would fund this by; internal savings on not having to collect fares; an increase in street parking permit fees to market rates, a 25-50% sales tax on public parking lot fees (but not on free lots), a 50% increase in parking meter rates, and a flat per-household TTC service fee of $1,000/year, $500/year for low-income residences.
+I would fund this by; internal savings on not having to collect fares; an increase in street parking permit fees to market rates, a 25-50% sales tax on public parking lot fees (but not on free lots), a 50% increase in parking meter rates, and a flat per-household TTC service fee of $1,000-$500/year.
 Any remaining shortfall, if any, will be funded out of general revenues.
-I would phase-in the TTC service fee concurrent with removing fares, based on households being within a ten minute walk of a streetcar line, then subway line and finally all bus lines.
+I would phase-in the TTC service fee concurrent with removing fares.

 Traffic